MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Invoice reconciliation is the process of comparing and matching supplier invoices with purchase orders and receipts to ensure accurate payment and track manufacturing costs.

+### Regulatory compliance

+Regulatory compliance encompasses adhering to laws, rules, and regulations imposed by government authorities or industry bodies that govern specific aspects of an organization's operations, such as data protection, environmental standards, or financial reporting.

 ### Repair

 Repair involves restoring a broken asset to bring it to a steady operational state.
 In repair of intangible assets, especially impaired software, the organization might need more resources to fix the issue, such as consultants.
 They might also need licenses to get access to capabilities in software.
 Learn more at [Maintain and repair internal assets ](acquire-to-dispose-maintain-repair-internal-asset.md).